 - *2014-15 ($9,734): DHHS (Department of Health and Human Services), State of North Carolina.
 Modeling nutrient transport from onsite wastewater systems.

 - *2013-18 ($625,000): USAID (U.S. Agency for International Development).
 Small-scale irrigation technologies and agricultural water management practices. (with M. Reyes and J. Idassi)

 - *2014 ($14,771): CERT (Center for Energy Research and Technology), North Carolina A&T State University.
-Rainwater harvesting benefits in a school system in Greensboro.
-(Completed)
+Rainwater harvesting system in a school system

 Selected Publications (* denotes graduate student)